-Whenever Gullit’s time at the club is mentioned, the talk of that FA cup run is widely held in high regards.
+Whenever Gullit’s time at the club is mentioned, the talk of that FA cup run is widely held in high regard.
 Not only did Chelsea have one up over the Red Devils in the league, but they’d also beaten their fierce rivals Liverpool in the fourth round.
-To this day, it’s ranked as one of the most adrenalin fuelled matches the fans have ever witnessed in their lifetime at the home stadium.
+To this day, it’s ranked as one of the most adrenalin-fuelled matches the fans have ever witnessed in their lifetime at the home stadium.

 The Reds poached their first two strikes as quick as lightning, leaving the Chelsea defence dismantled within twenty minutes.
-Before world-class centre back Frank Lebeouf could gather his wits and anchor the Chelsea back line, they saw more opportunities arise which would have certainly seen Liverpool through to the next round had they been more clinical with their finishing.
+Before world-class center-back Frank Lebeouf could gather his wits and anchor the Chelsea backline, they saw more opportunities arise which would have certainly seen Liverpool through to the next round had they been more clinical with their finishing.
 As the half time whistle blew, it was fate that entailed that all was not over.

 It was done and dusted.
 Liverpool was finally conquered.

 Chelsea made it to the final with a convincing streak of performances against Leicester City, Portsmouth, and Wimbledon in the cup tournament.
 Facing Middlesbrough wasn’t going to be as nerve-wracking as the year before, hardly if at all.
 They’d defeated them once already.
 But for a team facing relegation, Middlesbrough brought their own charisma and luck with them, contesting their first-ever final.
 Di Matteo scored within the first 43 seconds of the game, beating Newcastle United legend Jackie Milburn’s previous record of 45 seconds.